hahuyhoang411/MeptiC_Pharmacist-assistant/README.md

 ### Why AHFS?
 There are 2 main reasons why we chose AHFS as a knowledge base for MeptiC.
 1. In Vietnam, the AHFS has been endorsed by the Ministry of Health as a primary resource for numerous healthcare guidelines and articles, including the Vietnamese National Drug Formulary (VNDF)
-2. following real-life trials, we discovered that while the VNDF does not include several drugs that are commonly used in Vietnamese hospitals, the AHFS contains them all.
+2. Following real-life trials, we discovered that while the VNDF does not include several drugs that are commonly used in Vietnamese hospitals, the AHFS contains them all.

-### Why verifying prescriptions?
+### Why verify prescriptions?
 Despite the presence of only 1 to 3 clinical pharmacists in the pharmacy faculty of Vietnamese hospitals, where hundreds of prescriptions are processed daily, it is imperative for them to thoroughly review the prescriptions to prevent any potential harm to the patients.